 Everyone has personal preferences for pet ID tags.
 What works best for you – and your pet – determines your choice.
 These are the most common categories available.
 Each has its pros and cons, and there are multitudes of options within each group (this is just a SMALL selection).
-You’re sure to find one that fits your cat or dog.
+But, you’re sure to find one that fits your cat or dog.
 (Yes, cats need tags, too!)

 The downsides?
 You only get three lines, with 20 characters per line.
 If you don’t count your characters correctly, they make their best judgment call on how to shorten your info.
 Also, the buckle is a plastic material, so durability could be a problem.

 GoTags offers a reasonable option if you want to watch your pennies.
 Their nylon collars provide up to 25 characters.
 That’s usually enough for a name and phone number (including spaces).
-The collars are adjustable, and they have a D-ring so you can attach a leash, if desired.
+The collars are adjustable, and they have a D-ring, so you can attach a leash if desired.

 Downside?
 That adjustable feature sometimes renders the identification difficult or impossible to read.

 This category is the most familiar.
 It’s also the largest.
 You can find THOUSANDS of tags in any shape, color, and design imaginable.
 They range in price.
 These tags jingle a lot as your pet moves, but you can buy tag “silencers” to muffle the sound.
-Hanging tags are prone to catching in vents and on other objects.
+Unfortunately, hanging tags are prone to catching in vents and on other objects.
 So if you have explorer-prone pets, you might think twice.

 The lines and characters available on these tags depend on the size and shape you choose.

 I’ll be honest – we bought an entire bag of CNATTAGS tags.
 They were cheap, the size of the tag provided plenty of room to engrave our information, and they look classy on our dog and cats.
-They do jingle, but we don’t mind.
+Of course, they do jingle, but we don’t mind.
 For us, when our dog hears us lift her collar, she knows she’s going for a walk.
 And really, it’s not THAT loud.